 What You Need to Know About Hives

-This week the Disability Living blog has been discussing skin abnormalities.
-More importantly, DL has blogged about how to treat the skin conditions that negatively affect so many.
-Whether you have rosacea, acne, or some other type of skin abnormality, this week’s Disability Living blog posts are for you.
+This week, The National Benefit Authority has been discussing skin abnormalities.
+More importantly, The NBA has blogged about how to treat the skin conditions that negatively affect so many.
+Whether you have rosacea, acne, or some other type of skin abnormality, this week’s NBA posts are for you.
 Read this week’s posts by visiting the links at the bottom of the page.

 Hives are skin abnormalities that can make their sufferers miserable.
 For some people, hives are a chronic condition.
 What exactly causes hives to appear on the skin?